dmd-program/dmd-100/projects/open_design/develop_prototyping.md

 # Develop: Kit prototyping

-You will now start prototyping with your materials to try to approximate the toy from your pitch.
+You will now start prototyping with your materials to try to approximate the toy from your product pitch.

 ## Instructions